MicrosoftDocs/learn/learn-pr/wwl-data-ai/deploy-sql-server-virtual-machine/includes/2-explain-iaas-options-deploying-azure.md

 Reserving a virtual machine for one to three years provides another option for cost savings.
 This commitment doesn't require an upfront payment and can be billed monthly.
 Using the reservation option can be beneficial if you know the workloads are going to be persisted.
 The cost savings can be significant, especially for larger VMs.

-## Virtual Machine Families
+## Virtual machine families

-When deploying to an Azure virtual machine, there are several series, or “Families”, of virtual machine sizes that can be selected.
+When deploying to an Azure virtual machine, there are several series, or “families”, of virtual machine sizes that can be selected.
 Each series is a combination of memory, CPU, and storage that meets certain requirements.
 For example, the series that are compute optimized have a higher CPU to memory ratio.
 Having multiple options allows you to select an appropriate hardware configuration for the expected workload.
 The following six series each have various sizes available, the details of which are fully described in the Azure portal when you choose the option to select your VM size.

-[General ](https://docs.microsoft.com/azure/virtual-machines/sizes-general)[purpose](https://docs.microsoft.com/azure/virtual-machines/sizes-general) - These VMs provide a balanced ration of CPU to memory.
+[General purpose](https://docs.microsoft.com/azure/virtual-machines/sizes-general) - These VMs provide a balanced ration of CPU to memory.
 This VM class is ideal for testing and development, small to medium-sized database servers, and web servers with a low to medium amount of traffic.

 [Compute optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-compute) – Compute optimized VMs have a high CPU-to-memory ratio and are good for web servers with a medium amount of traffic, network appliances, batch processes, and application servers.
 These VMs can also support machine learning workloads that can't benefit from GPU-based VMs.